operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

 - add unit tests for migration code
 - add e2e tests to migrate packagemanifests to bundles
-- manual testing of `migrate bundle` will be done as well
+- manual testing of `pkgman-to-bundle` will be done as well

 ### Graduation Criteria

-The `migrate bundle` command will come in as non-alpha and be ready to use once merged.
+The `pkgman-to-bundle` command will come in as non-alpha and be ready to use once merged.

 ### Upgrade / Downgrade Strategy